 By re-interpreting these artifacts, we come up with something that is uniquely our own.

-Ivan Brunetti has a drawing exercise where he has his students doodle cartoon characters quickly, from memory:
+a drawing exercise (link long dead — try his excellent book, Cartooning: Philosophy and Practice) where he has his students doodle cartoon characters quickly, from memory:

 When drawing characters quickly, from memory, one can be quite inaccurate, almost as if one is inventing new characters, and these “mistakes” can serve as the basis for new character designs.
 This lets the students see their own styles more clearly.
 A page full of these doodles can help the student discern certain qualities that are consistent within their set of drawings.
 These qualities are a clue as to what makes one’s particular “visual handwriting” different or unique, and these should be embraced by the student.

 The idea that by drawing from memory “copies” of other work, we can somehow sharpen our own sense of what makes us unique!
 I love it.

 Austin Kleon says